solana-foundation/developer-content/docs/programs/anchor/index.md

 ## Getting Started

-This section covers the basic steps to create, build, and test your first local Anchor project.
+This section covers the basic steps to create, build, and test your first local Anchor program.

 <Steps>

 ### Create a new Project

-To create a new Anchor project, run the command `anchor init <NAME>`.
-This command creates a new Anchor project with the specified `<NAME>`, setting up a default program and test file.
+To start a new project, use the `anchor init` command followed by your project's name.
+This command creates a new directory with the specified name and sets up a default program and test file.

 ```shell filename="Terminal"
 anchor init my-program
 ```

-After creating the project, navigate to the newly created project directory and open it in your code editor.
+Navigate to the new project directory and open it in your code editor.

 ```shell filename="Terminal" copy
 cd my-project
 ```

-The default Anchor program is found in `/programs/my-project/src/lib.rs`.
+The default Anchor program is located at `/programs/my-project/src/lib.rs`.

 <Accordion>
 <AccordionItem title="Default Program">

-The value in `declare_id!` is the program ID.
-The program ID is a unique identifier for your program.
+The value in the `declare_id!` macro is the program ID, a unique identifier for your program.

 By default, it is the public key of the keypair generated in `/target/deploy/my_project-keypair.json`.